josephjaspers/Robinhood/README.md

  - update()                              # updates the internal `_dict` by making a request to RH
  - cancel()                              # attempts to cancel the order,success does not indicate successful cancelation
  - filled  (update: bool = True) -> bool # returns if the order has been filled, if update is true, will call update prior.
- - cancelled(update: bool = True) -> bool # returns if the order has been cancelled, if update is true, will call update prior.
+ - canceled(update: bool = True) -> bool # returns if the order has been canceled, if update is true, will call update prior.
  - status  (update: bool = True) -> str  # returns the current status of the order
 ```
 ##### Properties